Grammy Awards: Since 2012

 Since 2012, small adjustments have been made to lists of categories and genre fields.
 The number of categories has risen from 78 in 2012 to 84 since 2017.
 In 2020, amid the George Floyd protests, several urban, rap, and Latin music categories were renamed.
 In 2022, the number of awards was increased from 86 to 91.
 Performance categories were added for the Americana and alternative music genres alongside new categories for video game score and spoken word poetry albums.
 A songwriter category (non-classical) and a song for social change category were also added and several categories were adjusted slightly.

+In 2023, several key changes were announced for the 66th Annual Grammy Awards, set to take place in 2024.
+Three new categories were announced, bringing the total number to 94, the highest since the peak of 109 in 2010.
+In addition, both Producer of the Year, Non-Classical and Songwriter of the Year, Non-Classical, were moved to the General Field, the first time new categories had been added to this field since the concept of the Big Four was established.
+The total number of fields was consolidated from 26 to 11 to ensure that all voting members would be able to exercise their allocated ten genre votes, as some members were prevented from doing so previously due to some fields only containing one category.

+The National Academy of Recording Arts and Sciences has announced the date for the 68th Grammy Awards.
+The organizers also introduced two new categories: Best Traditional Country Album and Best Album Cover.

 Entry process and selection of nominees

 Members of the National Academy of Recording Arts and Sciences (NARAS), both media companies and individuals, may nominate recordings for consideration.
 Entries are made and submitted online.
 When a work is entered, review sessions are held that involve over 150 recording industry experts, to determine that the work has been entered in the correct category.

-The resulting lists of eligible entries are then circulated to voting members, each who may vote to nominate in the general fields (Record of the Year, Album of the Year, Song of the Year, and Best New Artist) and in up to nine out of 30 other fields on their ballots.
+The resulting lists of eligible entries are then circulated to voting members, each of whom may vote to nominate in the general fields (Record of the Year, Album of the Year, Song of the Year, and Best New Artist) and in up to nine out of 30 other fields on their ballots.
 The five recordings that earn the most votes in each category become the nominees, while in some categories (craft and specialized categories) review committees determine the final five nominees.
 There may be over five nominees if a tie occurs in the nomination process.

 Although members of the Academy of Motion Picture Arts and Sciences generally are invited to screenings or are sent DVDs of films nominated for Oscars, NARAS members do not receive nominated recordings, but instead receive access to a private online listening service.